-I was dissapointed with the lack of Linux instructions for this device - but interestingly for me as a Linux advocate: installing the device didn’t work at all under windows!
+I was disappointed with the lack of Linux instructions for this device - but interestingly for me as a Linux advocate: installing the device didn’t work at all under windows!

-Not only did instalation require a couple of reboots and install extra software on my machine - but then it wouldn’t connect.
+Not only did installation require a couple of reboots and install extra software on my machine - but then it wouldn’t connect.

 One more reason to love Linux